nathandaven/bynathandaven/_CONTENT_/video/passenger-rail-atlanta.md

 ![](/assets/video/passenger-rail-atlanta/2F035b58cb-5d2f-4637-9920-6db28c6cb990_3840x2160.png)

-People often ask why MARTA "sucks," but really, it was set up from the beginning to struggle, and lacking state support makes it really difficult to build regional projects that compare to other states in the country, as we pretty much always need federal funding.[9](https://nathandaven.substack.com/p/is-it-time-to-bring-passenger-rail#footnote-9-139625986)
+People often ask why MARTA "sucks," but really, it was set up from the beginning to struggle, and lacking state support makes it really difficult to build regional projects that compare to other states in the country, as we pretty much always need federal funding.

 ![](/assets/video/passenger-rail-atlanta/2F451842f5-3732-4efd-8b83-8c398c9584f8_3840x2160.png)